epleterte/openldap-git-backup/README.md

 ===================

-do git revision controlled backups of slapd/openldap-trees and push remotely
+do git revision controlled backups of slapd/openldap-trees and push remotely will automatically create backup paths, initialize local git repo and configure a remote origin before pushing remotely. configuring git remote origin is optional - omitting this will make the script skip pushing remotely, a local git repo will still be kept.

 <pre>
 slapd git backup - Christian Bryn 2012 <chr.bryn@gmail.com>